rajsecrets/Scientia-Hypothesis/README.md

 # Scihy👋 AI Researcher

-Welcome to **Scihy**, your advanced AI-powered research assistant designed to streamline scientific exploration and discovery.
+Welcome to **Scihy**, your advanced AI researcher designed to streamline scientific exploration and discovery.

 ## Table of Contents
 1. [Introduction](#introduction)